nelly-hateva/python-project/README.md

 TARDIS

-Bug tracing system for the course "Programming with Python"
+Bug tracking system for the course "Programming with Python"

 License